 Q2.
-I work for a maintenance contractor and I clean the offices of a business.
-An employee of the building, who is not employed by the business I clean for, is asking me repeatedly for dates.
+I work for a maintenance contractor, and I clean the offices of a business.
+An employee of the building, who is not employed by the business that I clean for, is asking me repeatedly for dates.
 I don’t like this behavior.
 What can I do?

 A2.
-Your employer and the business that operates in your worksite are both required to provide you a harassment-free workplace.
+Your employer and the business that operates in your worksite are both required to provide you with a harassment-free workplace.
 You should report the conduct to the worksite business, and also to your own employer.
 Both are responsible to address the problem.
-If you do not trust how your employer will react, you may also file a complaint with the Division of Human Rights.
+If you do not trust how your employer will react, you may also file a complaint with NYS DHR.

 Q3.
 The copier repair person always makes sexual jokes which are upsetting to me.
 My boss says that she can’t do anything about it.
 Is that true?

 A3.
-Your employer is required to provide a workplace free from sexual harassment, regardless of who the harasser is.
+No. Your employer is required to provide a workplace free from sexual harassment and discrimination, regardless of who the harasser is.
 Your employer is required to take appropriate action based on your complaint.
 This can include bringing the complaint to the contracted worker’s employer, speaking with the contracted worker directly, or terminating the contract of the worker.
-If you do not trust how your employer will react, you should file a complaint with the Division of Human Rights.
+If you do not trust how your employer will react, you should file a complaint with NYS DHR.

 Q4.
 A temporary worker tells me sexually explicit stories about his “dates” regularly.
 I complained, but my supervisor says he doesn’t have any authority over the temps.
 Is this true?